Best Small Business Loans in Ohio

 Cons

-• Interest rate increases to 8% if in default
+• Interest rate increases to 8% if you default on your loan

 • Collateral and a personal guarantee required

-• Must pay an application and commitment fee
+• Must pay an application and commitment fee, along with making a down payment

 Why we picked it